isbvah/simple-calculator/README.md

 # simple-calculator
-Developed using Js, Html & CSS.
+This is a basic calculator which is developed using Js, Html & CSS.
 'M+' and 'M-' buttons don't work .. rest of them do.